dk-liang/FIDTM/README.md

 ```
 For NWPU-Crowd (test set), please submit the nwpu_pred_fidt.txt to the [website](https://www.crowdbenchmark.com/nwpucrowdloc.html).

-We also provide the predicted coordinates txt file in './local_eval/point_files/', and  you can use them to fairly evlauate the other localization metric.
+We also provide the predicted coordinates txt file in './local_eval/point_files/', and you can use them to fairly evaluate the other localization metric.

+ (We hope the community can provide the predicted coordinates file to help other researchers fairly evaluate the localization performance.)

 **Tips**:
 The GT format is: